KarMiles/hotel-maintenance/README.md

 #### Site Owner
 9. As a site owner I want a smooth flow of information between members of the Front Desk and Maintenance Team for fast response and effective execution of repair and upgrade works.
-10. As a site owner I want Front Desk staff to be able to enter information on current issues around maintaining the hospitality area.
+10. As a site owner I want Front Desk staff to be able to enter and access information on current issues around maintaining the hospitality area.
 11. As a site owner I want the Maintenance Team to have fast and accurate information on current issues around the property.
 12. As a site owner I want only authorized staff to have access to the system.